vanderbilt-data-science/ai-training-day/gemma-multi-gpu-peft.md

 # Multi-GPU Fine-Tuning of Gemma on 8 DGX A100s

 This tutorial will guide you through the steps to fine-tune and inference Gemma-7b on a DGX A100 server.
+Note that these instructions are easily adapated to any server with availble GPUs.

 ## Prerequisites